 Set during the Second Punic War and beyond, A Legionary's Life lets you play as a Roman conscript soldier.
-Try to be a hero, rise up through the ranks, get rich through ruthless pillaging or just focus on making it home in one piece; it's up to you.
+Rise up through the ranks and win prestigious awards or just focus on making it home in one piece; it's up to you.

 This is a single-player game with RPG elements, extensive usage of attribute and skill checks, a turn-based combat system involving many variables (including morale, reach, confined space and high ground) and a touch of roguelike features.
-Among them: permadeath.
+Among them, permadeath.
 If you are unfamiliar with the term, it means you'll have to start over if your character dies; but don't worry, the game is designed to be replayable and you'll see only a fraction of it in each run.
-Also, in future versions you'll be able to spend points on new characters based on how well your best character performed.
+Also, in non-demo versions you'll be able to spend points on your next legionary based on how well your most successful characters performed.

 The demo includes the first three parts of the game and is available here.

 The full game is now available on Steam.